quadroid/jcf-pascal-format/README.md

 pascal-format -config=pascal-format.new.cfg -out test.fmt.pas test.pas
 ```

+*TODO:* with GUI now removed, debugging parsed AST is impossible, unless doing it by trial and error.
+The AST view needs to be rewritten to output in textual form, or, better yet, simply remade in LCL (but without Delphi support).
+Should be fairly simple to do given it’s basically just a tree view on an empty form.

-So here it is in case if someone else wants to waste their time trying to make this thing smarter.
+So here it is in case if someone else wants to waste their time and continue trying to make this thing smarter.
 Original description follows.

 # Jedi Code Formatter CLI